Kong/docs.konghq.com/app/_hub/kong-inc/header-cert-auth/overview/_index.md

 The plugin can be configured to only accept certificates from trusted IP addresses, as specified by the [`trusted_ips`](/gateway/{{page.release}}/reference/configuration/#trusted_ips) config option.
 This ensures that Kong can trust the header sent from the source and provides L4 level of security.

 {:.important}
-> **Important:** Misconfiguring or misusing the Header Cert Authentication plugin can compromise the security of your API.
+> **Important:** Incomplete or improper configuration of the Header Cert Authentication plugin can compromise the security of your API.
 <br><br>
 > For instance, enabling the option to bypass origin verification can allow malicious actors to inject fake certificates, as Kong will not be able to verify the authenticity of the header.
 This can downgrade the security level of the plugin, making your API vulnerable to attacks.
 Ensure you carefully evaluate and configure the plugin according to your specific use case and security requirements.